Efficient unsupervised domain adaptation via self-supervised vision transformer and synergistic cross-domain alignment: Introduction

-In this paper, we introduce a novel \textit{\textbf{E}fficient \textbf{U}nsupervised\textbf{ D}omain \textbf{A}daptation} framework, known as EUDA, that utilizes the capabilities of self-supervised ViTs to address the challenges of UDA.
-Specifically, EUDA integrates DINOv2 as a feature extractor with a simple yet effective bottleneck consisting of fully connected layers.
-Using the fully connected layers aims to refine the features extracted by DINOv2 for effective domain adaptation.
-Additionally, inspired by \cite{long_learning_2015} EUDA uses the synergistic domain alignment loss (SDAL), which combines cross-entropy (CE) loss and MMD loss.
-This hybrid loss function effectively balances the adaptation by minimizing classification errors on the source domain while aligning the distributions between the source and target domains, as shown in Fig.~\ref{fig_MMD}.
-By leveraging the self-supervised pre-training of DINOv2 and the computational efficiency of the MMD, our approach offers a promising solution to UDA.
-It reduces the dependency on large, complex models and extensive computational resources, making it not only effective but also suitable for real-world applications where adaptability and efficiency are crucial.
-To the best of our knowledge, this is the first application of DINOv2 within a UDA framework, marking a significant advancement in leveraging self-supervised learning techniques for addressing domain adaptation challenges.
+In this paper, we introduce a novel \textit{\textbf{E}fficient \textbf{U}nsupervised\textbf{ D}omain \textbf{A}daptation} framework, known as EUDA, a parameter-efficient framework that uses a frozen DINOv2 backbone as a feature extractor and adapts only a lightweight bottleneck composed of fully connected layers along with a classification head.
+Additionally, EUDA utilizes the synergistic domain alignment loss (SDAL), which combines cross-entropy (CE) loss and MMD loss.
+This hybrid loss minimizes classification error on the source domain and aligns source and target feature distributions, as illustrated in Figure~\ref{fig_MMD}.
+By restricting learning to a small subset of parameters, EUDA significantly reduces computational complexity while maintaining strong adaptation capability.
+Extensive experiments demonstrate that EUDA achieves competitive performance compared to state-of-the-art UDA methods while reducing the number of trainable parameters by 42\% to 99.7\%.
+This highlights the effectiveness of parameter-efficient adaptation and its potential for real-world applications where computational resources and communication costs are critical.

-In summary, the main contributions of this paper are as follows:
+In summary, the main contributions of this paper are as follows: \begin{itemize} \item We leverage the self-supervised vision transformer DINOv2 as a frozen feature extractor for unsupervised domain adaptation, which exploits its strong transferable representations to improve cross-domain generalization.

-\begin{itemize} \item To the best of our knowledge, we are the first to apply DINOv2, a self-supervised vision transformer, for UDA, utilizing its strength to generate robust, domain-invariant features. \item We propose EUDA (Efficient Unsupervised Domain Adaptation), a novel framework that leverages self-supervised ViTs and MMD to tackle the challenges of UDA.
-EUDA features a flexible architecture with a simple bottleneck of fully connected layers, which require significantly fewer parameters to be tuned and can be adjusted according to the complexity of the problem. \item We perform comprehensive experiments and ablation studies to validate the effectiveness of our proposed method on multiple benchmarks. \end{itemize}
+\item We propose EUDA (Efficient Unsupervised Domain Adaptation), a parameter-efficient framework that adapts a frozen foundation model using a lightweight bottleneck composed of fully connected layers.
+This design significantly reduces the number of trainable parameters while allowing the model complexity to be adjusted according to task requirements.

+\item We introduce a synergistic domain alignment loss (SDAL) that integrates CE and MMD within a constrained adaptation framework, where both losses operate at the bottleneck level to preserve class-discriminative structure and align source and target representations without updating the backbone.
+This design enables effective domain alignment under limited trainable capacity.